mikebaloun/MC-Learn/README.md

 ---

 ## Notes
-- Automatically adapts presets for fast GPUs (e.g. A100 with bf16).
+- Automatically adapts presets for varying GPUs (e.g. T4, A100).
 - Importance weights are clipped at `w_clip = 10.0` to ensure stability.
 - Designed for reproducibility: controlled seeds and fixed evaluation protocol.